 The Akeidah, a method for our daily lives

-Please refer to Bereishit (Genesis) Chapter 22:1-19 for the main text of the Akeidah
+Please refer to Bereishit (Genesis) Chapter 22:1-19 for the source text.

-Now, if you find yourself in a position in which your only child is to be the start of a religious lineage for all eternity then I imagine the literal events of the Akedah might be applicable to you.
+Now, if you find yourself in a position in which your only child is to be the start of an ethno-religious lineage for all eternity then I imagine the literal events of the Akedah might be applicable to you.
 But, for pretty much all of us, this is very very unlikely to be the case.
-So, instead, how do we apply the model of the Akeidah to our daily lives?
-The Akeidah is a process, albeit one which is presented in its most extreme form, and has a formula to it.
-We can identify the roles of the three main players involved and determine what is the method of this formula.
-In no particular order: Abraham is the doer, the subject, the one here on earth living life as we know it; he happens to be very spiritually aware and has direct insight/communication with G-d.
-Isaac is the object of sacrifice: that which is to be brought up as an offering to G-d.
-And, G-d is, well, G-d.
-In the interest of keeping theological debates of ‘G-d’ to a minimum here (it is off topic from the point of this essay), let us say, for now, that the notion of G-d refers to an eternal force – biological or spiritual – which sustains humankind, has sustained humankind, and will continue to sustain humankind; this force is universal since it is the same for all humans regardless of time and place.
+So, instead, how do we apply the structural model of the Akeidah to our daily lives?
+The Akeidah is a process, albeit one which is presented in its most extreme form, and one which has a formula to it.
+To determine the functional application of this formula, a starting point is to identify the three main characters involved and to note the attributes they represent as well as the roles they play.
+In no particular order: Abraham is the doer, the subject, the one here on earth living life as we know it; he happens to be very spiritually aware (to put it mildly) and has direct insight/communication with G-d.
+Isaac is the object of ‘sacrifice’: that which is to be “brought up as an offering” (Gen. 22:2) to G-d.
+And, G-d is, well, G-d; in the interest of keeping theological debates to a minimum here (it is off topic from the point of this essay), let us say, for now, that the notion of G-d refers to an Eternal Force which sustains humankind, has sustained humankind, and will continue to sustain humankind; this force is universal since it is the same for all humans regardless of time and place.

-An essential component in this process is faith.
-The whole point is that we don’t know the outcome, whether our ‘object of sacrifice’ will live on or not, that is, live on as an offering or instead be a sacrifice.
-The idea is the PROCESS, that of the willingness to “not withhold;” it is the willingness to bring the object up as an offering to that which is of the ideals representing sustenance, eternity, and prosperity.
-When in moments of being ‘tested,’ an aspect of the Akeidah teaches us to say: “I don’t know what will come of this, and even right or wrong is not clear to me, but I can trust that if I maintain true to ideals of what is of love, making possessions/feelings/thoughts be of an ‘offering,’ then the path will open up to me, and I will have perspective from there.”
-For this process to happen successfully, when confronting the unknown, faith is required and is what will lead through to the other side.
+A central component in this process is FAITH.
+With faith, the emphasis is the PROCESS, that of the willingness to “not withhold.”
+When in moments of our being ‘tested,’ an aspect of the Akeidah teaches us to say: “I don’t know what will come of this, and even right or wrong is not clear to me (e.g. “…on one of the heights that I will show you” [Gen. 22:2] though not the specific location), but I can trust that if I maintain true to positive ideals and the essence of mitzvot (i.e. our intuitive selfless devotion to the qualities of Hashem – a universal life force surpassing time and space), making possessions/feelings/thoughts be of an ‘offering,’ then the path will open up to me, and I will have perspective from there.”
+For this process to happen successfully, when confronting the unknown, faith is essential.
 In this way, the Akeidah presents a model which we can apply to the experience of our daily life: subject, object, release.
-It is relevant to external matters (understanding circumstances and events) as well as internal matters (resolving emotions and thoughts).
-It is from the act of making the object an offering in “not withholding” by which the subject and object are transformed and unified in that which is of the expression of offering – love, a blessing.
+This process is relevant to external matters (understanding circumstances and events) as well as internal matters (resolving emotions and thoughts).
+It is from the act of making the object an offering through “not withholding” by which the subject and object are transformed and unified in that which is at the core of the “test” – love, a reciprocated blessing.